RegularCookiez/RegularCookiez.github.io/README.md

 </head>

 <p class="intro">
- Below is a list of all the topics for A Math.
+ Below is a list of some topics for A Math.
 </p>

 <div class="binomial">